-"bearer shares" means a negotiable instruments that accords ownership in a corporation legal person to the individual person who possesses the relevant bearer share certificate.
+"bearer share" means a negotiable instrument that accords ownership in a legal person to the individual who possesses the relevant bearer share certificate.

 "bearer warrant" means a warrant or other instrument entitling the holder to subscribe for shares or other investments in the capital of a company, title of which can be transferred by delivery.